ethereum/ethereum-org-website/src/content/community/research/index.md

 ## Protocol research

 Protocol research is concerned with Ethereum's base layer - the set of rules defining how nodes connect, communicate, exchange and store Ethereum data and come to consensus about the state of the blockchain.
-The protocol can be divided into two top-level categories: consensus and execution.
+Protocol research gets divided into two top-level categories: consensus and execution.

 ### Consensus